 Every year, thousands of young people come to the United States as exchange visitors, to live with an American family and go to an American high school.
 They learn about American culture, and tell their new American friends what it's like to live in a different country.
-You can be an “exchange student” too, if you follow certain rules and obtain a J-1 visa.
+You can be an "exchange student" too, if you follow certain rules and obtain a J-1 visa.

-A “high school” in the U.S. is the school students attend after they have completed eight or nine years of primary or elementary school.
-To become an exchange student, you must be in school in your home country and not have completed more than 11 years of school (“kindergarten” doesn’t count).
+A "high school" in the U.S. is the school students attend after having completed eight or nine years of primary or elementary school.
+To become an exchange student, you must be in school in your home country and not have completed more than 11 years of school ("kindergarten" doesn't count).
 If you're not in school right now, that's okay too, as long as you're between the age of 15 and 18 1/2 when you start high school in the United States.

 You must show that you are mature, have good character, and can succeed in school.
 To succeed, you must be able to speak English well enough to take classes at the high school.
-You must also show that you have health insurance that would provide certain minimum benefits if you become sick or get injured while in the United States.
+You must also show that you have health insurance that would provide certain minimum benefits if you became sick or get injured while in the United States.

 You can't become an exchange student if you've already gone to school in the U.S. with a student visa (F-1).

 Ordinarily, an exchange student comes to the U.S. for either half the school year, or a whole school year.
 You can't be an exchange student for more than that, or for less than that.
 Your visa will allow you to arrive in the United States 30 days before school starts, and you can stay for 30 days after school ends (a so-called "grace period," during which you are expected to pack up and ready yourself to depart).